-Appropriate care must be taken for recruiting children's leaders and volunteers.
-The following is expected of all children's ministry roles:
+Appropriate care must be taken for recruiting youth leaders and volunteers.
+The following is expected of all youth ministry roles

-Children's Ministry Leader (Employed)
+Youth Ministry Leader (Employed)

 - 3 x references from people who have known the applicant for at least 3 years, the others for at least 2 years.
 At least 2 of these should be from someone the person has worked for (voluntary or paid) in a ministry capacity, and 1 of these should be a vicar, senior pastor or similar.
-One of these should be from someone of the opposite gender. - Must undertake screening (as per clergy). - Successful Police Check, through the Diocese, before employment can be confirmed.
-This check would be refreshed every three years. - Must read and sign the Diocesan Code of Conduct prior to beginning the role. - Must participate in supervision/spiritual direction, a minimum of 6 times each per year.
-Funding for this should be clearly stated in position description. - Must undertake boundaries and safe-guarding training every 3 years. - Must have read and abide by the Ara Taiohi Code of Ethics as applicable to children's work.
+One of these should be from someone of the opposite gender - Must undertake screening (as per clergy) - Successful Police Check, through the Diocese, before employment can be confirmed - Must read and sign Diocesan Code of Conduct prior to beginning role - Must participate in supervision and spiritual direction, a minimum of 6 times each per year.
+Funding for this should be clearly stated in position description - Must undertake boundaries and safe guarding training every 3 years - Must have read and abide by Ara Taiohi Code of Ethics